IndomieGorengSatu/Mie/README.md

-## What do you call a pig with three eyes?
-Piiig
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.